• Skip to main content

 How to make garlic shrimp pasta:

-Start by cooking sun-dried tomatoes with minced garlic in 2 tablespoons of olive oil, then add shrimp, half and half, and spices:
+Start by cooking sun-dried tomatoes with minced garlic in 2 tablespoons of olive oil, then add shrimp, heavy cream, and spices:

 cooking shrimp in garlic and olive oil, with sun-dried tomatoes in a stainless steel skillet